warpstreamlabs/bento/website/docs/guides/getting_started.md

 {"doc":{"id":"2","names":["chad","robert","kroeger"]},"first_name":"CHAD","last_name":"uXXg5wCKPjpyj/qbivPbD9H9CZ5DH/F0Q1Twytnt2hQ="}
 ```

 How exciting!
 I don't know about you but I'm going to need to lie down for a while.
-Now that you are a Benthos expert might I suggest you peruse these sections to see if anything tickles your fancy?
+Now that you are a Bento expert might I suggest you peruse these sections to see if anything tickles your fancy?

 - [Bloblang Walkthrough][bloblang.walkthrough]
 - [Inputs][inputs]